CCD729/ccd729.github.io/_pages/projects.md

 <div style="max-width: 560px; margin-bottom: 0.6rem;"><iframe src="https://www.youtube.com/embed/byxF5zNNaDE" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe></div>
 A singleplayer first-person shooter where players choose their weapons and either play without rules with sandbox targets or complete the built-in replayable scored trials and challenges for better scores.
 <br><br>
 This game was created as an experimental playground for newly learned skills as I wanted to implement several features inspired by many games I've played recently.
-Starting from a course project _Shooting Range Simulator_, I overhauled core mechanics, prototyped new game logic, and reworked animation/physics/effects/etc. This project is a solo project.
-Most content is my work, besides several free-to-use assets like textures/vectors and unedited sound samples.
+I implemented the weapon system and gameplay mechanics such as character controller, shooting, recoil and weapon handling.
+I also created 3D assets like guns and map objects, then made animation, HUD, menu UI, particles, and sound/visual effects.
+Design wise, I prototyped challenge levels and targets' behaviors, and tweaked the project as the development progressed.
+In this project, I prototyped multiple system design approaches for large-scale systems.
 The game grew to have more content than I imagined and functioned well, so I decided to publish and share it on Itch.io.

 ## [KANGARUMBLE](https://kangarumble.itch.io/kangarumble) (Link to official site and download)